 Thursday, 5 January 2023

-Grandpa Greg's Advanced Grammar: (re)DUPLICATIONS
+Grandpa Greg's Advanced Grammar: (re)DUPLICATIONS, part #1

-Authors' Note: The disparaging term gobbledegook was first used in 1944 by a Texas politician named Maverick (scion of the original staunchly independent thinker).
+The disparaging term gobbledegook was first used in 1944 by a Texas politician named Maverick (scion of the original staunchly independent thinker).
 Its meaning — pompous, overinflated language — gave rise a few year later to the equivalent bafflegab.
 These expressions, employing repetition of sounds, have a musical and amusing quality, as do their venerable synonyms --hogwashpoppycockbalderdashbunkum and tommyrot, but only their close cousin claptrap (alternately clap-trap) -- would qualify as a reduplication.

 Authors' Note: (usually, FUD-uhl-dud-uhl, or with a French lilt, as here, fud-uhl-DUD-uhl)